Frequently Asked Questions

 Overstaying your visa is taken seriously by the Turkish Authorities.
 If you overstay your visa, you will be fined upon departure.
 Fines vary according to the length of time you have overstayed.
 If you have overstayed and you are fined, you must apply for your next visa at a Turkish Embassy or Consulate overseas before you travel.
 You may also be banned from re-entering Turkey for a period of time as follows:

-You can enroll in the SMART Traveler program of the U.S. State Department by clicking here.
+You can enroll in the SMART Traveler Enrollment Program (STEP) of the U.S. State Department by clicking here.

 You can also download SMART Traveler app by clicking here.